 A prize of $1,000 and publication in Poetry International is given annually for a single poem.
-Our judge for 2014 is TBA.
+Our judge for 2015 is Carol Frost.
 Submit up to 3 poems with a $15 entry fee.
 You may submit additional poems for a $3 reading fee per poem.
 Please make checks payable to Poetry International or use our donate button below to pay your fees.
-The winner will be announced on our website in the fall of 2014.
+The winner will be announced on our website in the fall of 2015.

 Please mail your submissions to:

 Poetry International Prize